-Criterion Urinary Tract Infection (UTI) catheterization or suprapubic aspiration.
-Urine specimens for culture should be processed as soon as possible, preferably within 1 to 2 hours.
+The state of the s Criterion Urinary Tract Infection (UTI) Urine specimens for culture should be processed as soon as possible, preferably within 1 to 2 hours.
 If urine specimens cannot be processed within 30 minutes of collection, they should be refrigerated, or inoculated into primary isolation medium before transport, or transported in an appropriate urine preservative.
 Refrigerated specimens should be cultured within 24 hours.
-Urine specimen labels should indicate whether or not the patient is symptomatic. • Report secondary bloodstream infection = "Yes" for all cases of Asymptomatic Bacteremic Urinary Tract Infection (ABUTI).
+Urine specimen labels should indicate whether or not the patient is symptomatic.
+Report secondary bloodstream infection = "Yes" for all cases of Asymptomatic Bacteremic Urinary Tract Infection (ABUTI).
 Report only pathogens in both blood and urine specimens for ABUTI.
-Report Corynebacterium (urease positive) as either Corynebacterium species unspecified (COS) or, as C. urealyticum (CORUR) if so speciated.
-Criterion Other Urinary Tract Infection (OUTI) (kidney, ureter, bladder, urethra, or Criterion tissue surrounding the retroperineal or perinephric space) ussue surrounding the retropermear or permephric space) Other infections of the urinary tract must meet at least 1 of the following criteria: 1 Patient has microorganisms isolated from culture of fluid (other than urine) or tissue from affected site.
+Report Corynebacterium (urease positive) as either Corynebacterium species Criterion unspecified (COS) or, as C. urealyticum (CORUR) if so speciated.
+Other Urinary Tract Infection (OUTI) (kidney, ureter, bladder, urethra, or Criterion tissue surrounding the retroperineal or perinephric space) tissue surrounding the retroperment of permeanite space) Other infections of the urinary tract must meet at least 1 of the following criteria: 1 Patient has microorganisms isolated from culture of fluid (other than urine) or tissue from affected site.
 2 Patient has an abscess or other evidence of infection seen on direct examination, during a surgical operation, or during a histopathologic examination.
 3 Patient has at least 2 of the following signs or symptoms with no other recognized cause: fever (>38°C), localized pain, or localized tenderness at the involved site and at least 1 of the following: a. purulent drainage from affected site b. microorganisms cultured from blood that are compatible with suspected site of infection c. radiographic evidence of infection (e.g., abnormal ultrasound, CT scan, magnetic resonance imaging [MRI], or radiolabel scan [gallium, technetium]).
-4 Patient ≤ 1 year of age has at least 1 of the following signs or symptoms with no other recognized cause: fever (>38°C core), hypothermia (<36°C core), apnea, bradycardia, lethargy, or vomiting and at least 1 of the following: a. purulent drainage from affected site b. microorganisms cultured from blood that are compatible with suspected site of infection c. radiographic evidence of infection, (e.g., abnormal ultrasound, CT scan, magnetic resonance imaging [MRI], or radiolabel scan [gallium, technetium]).
-Comment Report infections following circumcision in newborns as SST-CIRC.
+4 Patient ≤ 1 year of age has at least 1 of the following signs or symptoms with no other recognized cause: fever (>38°C core), hypothermia (<36°C core), apnea, bradycardia, lethargy, or vomiting and at least 1 of the following: a. purulent drainage from affected site b. microorganisms cultured from blood that are compatible with suspected site of infection c. radiographic evidence of infection, (e.g., abnormal ultrasound, CT scan, magnetic resonance imaging [MRI], or radiolabel scan [gallium, Commont technetium]).
+Papert infactions following circumsision in nowheres as SST CIRC Comment Report infections following circumcision in newborns as SST-CIRC.